patdek/b2go/README.md

-# b2go
+# b2
-Library for connecting to Backblaze B2 Cloud Storage
+A go based replacement for the b2 (B2 Cloud Storage) console tool